-In gathering all degree candidates together for a shared graduation, the University is returning to its earliest traditions and to the goals set out for convocations by the University’s first president, William Rainey Harper.
-The new plan calls for a University-wide convocation at which the president will verbally confer degrees to groups of candidates by degree type and academic program.
+In gathering all degree candidates together for a shared graduation, the University is honoring its earliest traditions and the goals set out for convocations by the University’s first president, William Rainey Harper.
+At the University-wide convocation, the president will verbally confer degrees to groups of candidates by degree type and academic program.
 Afterward, individual schools and departments will hold ceremonies at which degree candidates will receive their diplomas individually from their deans.

 Will I need tickets to attend Convocation?

 Tickets are not required for Convocation, though they may be required for the division and school ceremonies.
 The number of tickets you will need depends on the Convocation ceremony you will attend.
 Tickets are subject to availability.
 Please check with your school/division to confirm ticket allotment.

 Each division and school will hold their own ceremony.
 Additionally, some may also provide lunches or receptions to candidates and their guests.

 I have a family member who requires special accommodations.
 What information would be helpful when planning their visit?

 The University Convocation ceremony will offer a reserved seating section, designated for guests with disabilities and up to two (2) companions.
 This seating area is designated for individuals using wheelchairs, persons with limited mobility, and guests with visual or hearing impairments.
 Please submit a seating request using the Special Accommodations form.
 Please note, the University does not supply wheelchairs for convocation ceremonies.
 Questions can be directed to Convocation staff by emailing firstname.lastname@example.org.